 Accept the license terms and hit Next.

-Finally let’s take a look at OMConsole.log file.
+Finally, let’s take a look at OMConsole.log file.
 This log file records the console installation process.
+You can use CMTrace log file viewer to view the SCOM log files.
 The below line confirms that SCOM Console has been installed successfully.

 Windows Installer installed the product.
 Product Name - System Center Operations Manager Console.
 Product Version: 10.19.10050.0.